MiloATH/URLShortener/README.md

 # URLShortener
-This app allows for urls to be shortened.
-The app is currently live [here](https://urlshr.herokuapp.com/).
+This app allows for random and custom short urls that redirect to a desired site.
+The app is currently live [here](http://www.shr.host) and [here](https://urlshr.herokuapp.com/).

 ## Use
 Create new shortened URL